hphelion/documentation/devplatform/stackato/user/deploy/languages/java.html.md

 ### Service Configuration[](#id3 "Permalink to this headline")

-For JavaEE applications, you must create a `persistence-unit`{.docutils .literal} in your *persistence.xml* file with the name of your database service.
+For JavaEE applications, you must create a `persistence-unit` in your *persistence.xml* file with the name of your database service.

 For example in *stackato.yml*: